 Oral Health and Diabetes

 Dental care for those who have diabetes is more complicated and more important.
-Those who have diabetes and poor control over their blood sugar are actually more likely to have dental health issues.
+Those who have diabetes and poor control over their blood sugar are more likely to have dental health issues.

 We must make sure to visit our dentist at least 2 times per year.
 In that way, any infection will be treated early.
 Bear in mind that small dental issues might rapidly escalate, and regular visits to our dentist will pick up on these issues.

-So, we must be wondering what the signs of such issues are?
+So, we must be wondering what the signs of such issues are.
 Read on to find out.

 The Sings of Dental Health Issues

-- Bad breath;
+• Bad breath;

-- Loose teeth;
+• Loose teeth;

-- Bleeding gums;
+• Bleeding gums;

-- Swollen or sore gums;
+• Swollen or sore gums;

-- Receding Gums.
+• Receding Gums.

 Blood Glucose Levels and Dental Treatment

-In case people are on a drug that can cause hypos, like sulphonylureas or insulin, they need to consult their doctor or their dentist in order to see if their drug needs to be changed before the dental work.
+In case people are on a drug that can cause hypos, like sulphonylureas or insulin, they need to consult their doctor or their dentist to see if their drug needs to be changed before the dental work.

-In fact, high blood glucose levels might impact the time the gums need to heal.
+High blood glucose levels might impact the time the gums need to heal.
 To be more precise, those with diabetes take more time to heal.

 For instance, in case people have a tooth removed, and it takes too much time to heal, they need to consult their doctor or dentist right away and ask for advice.